dagger/dagger/README.md

    - From `examples/foo`, run `go generate main.go`
    - Now you should see client stubs for each of your dependencies under `gen/<pkgname>` in addition to helpers for your implementation under `gen/<foo>`
    - Additionally, there should now be a `foo.go` file with a stub implementation.
+   - Uncomment the code in `main.go`, add an import for `github.com/dagger/cloak/examples/foo/gen/foo/generated`
 1. Implement your action by replacing the panic in `foo.go` with the actual implementation.
    - When you need to call a dependency, import it from under `gen/<pkgname>`